 The methods whereby cyber attacks are carried out are growing more sophisticated and diverse, and the threat of cyber risks to financial institutions is becoming more serious.
-In response to the growing threat of cyber risks.
-SMBC Group is enhancing its response measures while utilizing third-party assessments to objectively evaluate its response systems.
-To ensure preparedness for a wide range of cyber attacks, we plan to augment our prior program of cyber attack response drills and training with more sophisticated practical-application drills, which incorporate the fundamental elements for cyber risk management by the financial sector released by the G7 Cyber Expert Group in October 2018.
-Meanwhile, the focus on constant monitoring and human resources development by dedicated organizations will continue to be maintained to reinforce response measures to cyber risks.
+In response to the growing threat of cyber risks, SMBC Group is enhancing its response measures while utilizing third-party assessments to objectively evaluate its response systems and compiling threatspecific contingency plans based on assessment results.
+To ensure preparedness for a wide range of cyber attacks, we are augmenting our prior program of cyber attack response drills and training with more sophisticated practical-application drills, which incorporate the fundamental elements for cyber risk management by the financial sector released by the G7 Cyber Expert Group in October 2018.
+We will continue to reinforce response measures to cyber risks going forward, with specific plans including drills to prepare for instances of multiple simultaneous attacks.

 In addition, we actively and openly incorporate various technological progress to improve convenience for customers, create new businesses, boost productivity and efficiency, and otherwise promote digitalization in a wide range of fields.
 The systems for managing the risks projected to arise from such activities are being strengthened on an ongoing basis in response to operating environment changes.
-As SMBC Group adopts artificial intelligence, cloud, robotic process automation, and application programing interface technologies, shared group-wide manuals are being prepared with regard to items requiring compliance at the time of introduction, technology-specific risks, and items for periodic monitoring.
-These manuals are being utilized as part of efforts to reinforce group-wide IT governance.
+As SMBC Group adopts artificial intelligence, cloud, robotic process automation, and application programing interface technologies, shared group-wide manuals have been prepared with regard to items requiring compliance at the time of introduction, technology-specific risks, and items for periodic monitoring.
+By entrenching an emphasis on security throughout the organization, we are working to reinforce group-wide IT governance.

 SMBC operates its risk management system by conducting risk assessments based on the Security Guidelines published by the Center for Financial Industry Information Systems (FISC) and by enhancing safety measures based on the results of these assessments.
 System troubles at banks have the potential to heavily impact society.
 In addition, system risks are diversifying due to advances in IT and the expansion of business fields.
-Recognizing these facts, we have numerous measures in place for system trouble prevention, including maintenance to ensure stable and uninterrupted operation, duplication of various systems and infrastructure, and a disasterprevention system consisting of data centers in eastern and western Japan.
+Recognizing these facts, we have numerous measures in place for system trouble prevention, including maintenance to ensure stable and uninterrupted operation, duplication of various systems and infrastructure, and a disaster-prevention system consisting of data centers in eastern and western Japan.
+In addition, we are preparing for unforeseeable circumstances through the creation of contingency plans and the implementation of system failure drills.
 To maintain the confidentiality of customer data and prevent leaks of information, sensitive information is encrypted, unauthorized external access is blocked, and all other possible measures are taken to secure data.
-We also have contingency plans for unforeseen circumstances and hold training sessions as necessary to ensure full preparedness in the event of an emergency.